Given a scenario, determine the appropriate tools for monitoring and troubleshooting system activity.

 Trace Flags can be attached to individual users, to record Debug Logs for those users.

 Debug Levels define the level of detail included in Debug Logs.

 Each Debug Log entry is limited to a size of 5 MB.
 After this, log entries are removed starting with the oldest entries.
 Furthermore, only 250 MB of Debug Logs can be generated within 15 minutes.
 After this, active Trace Flag gets deactivated.
 They can be reactivated again after 15 minutes and after deleting old Debug Log entries.

 Email Logs contain information about all emails sent through Salesforce.
 They provide details about email sends, such as sender and recipient email addresses and deliverability status.

-Email Logs need to be requested and can be downloaded as a CSV file after its on demand generation.
+Email Logs need to be requested and can be downloaded as a CSV file after generation.
 They only contain data about email sends from the last 30 days, and are limited to 500'000 records.

 The Login History shows information about login attempts to the Salesforce org.
 It provides details such as login user, time, IP, location, type, and success.

 The Login History page contains data about login attempts from the last 60 days and is limited to 20'000 records.
 To access more records, the Login History can be downloaded as a CSV or GZIP file.